jackfrancis/kamino/docs/status.md

 each of them could be replaced with their own implementations.
 Our goal is to have a basic reference implementation of all 3 components.

+With the latest changes to the open source [Kured](https://github.com/weaveworks/kured) tool, we now have a baseline of step 1 plus our [Kamino auto update](../helm/vmss-prototype/auto-update.md) for step 2 and 3.

 Our hope is that these components are composable and replaceable as needed.
-Again, the big push with doing step 3 first is that we feel that is the most critical and unique component right now.
+Again, the big push was doing step 3 first in that we felt that was the most critical and unique component.
+Having our step 2 code there and validated against at least 2 implementations of step 1 (and internal system and now the public [Kured](https://github.com/weaveworks/kured) project) gives us confidence that Kamino is a viable first release operational and useful tool.